Zyhlibrary/FAEP/README.md

 ```
   source devel/setup.bash && roslaunch exploration_manager exploration.launch
 ```
-You will find a cluttered scene to be explored (20m x 12m x 2m) and the drone in ```Rviz```.
+You will find a office scene to be explored (30m x 16m x 2m) and the drone in ```Rviz```.
 You can trigger the exploration to start by the ```2D Nav Goal``` tool.
 A sample simulation is shown in the figure.
 The unknown obstacles are shown in grey, while the frontiers are shown as colorful voxels.
 The planned and executed trajectories are also displayed.

 ## Acknowledgements
+  Our code is developed based on [FUEL](https://github.com/HKUST-Aerial-Robotics/FUEL).
 We use **NLopt** for non-linear optimization and use **LKH** for travelling salesman problem.